TheRealAnonymous008/quartz/content/details/mathematics/calculus/Differential Calculus.md

   \end{bmatrix}
   $$

-  Its determinant called the **Jacobian** denotes the relative change in volume near a point $p$.
+  Its [[Determinant]] called the **Jacobian** denotes the relative change in volume near a point $p$.
 If it is positive it preserves orientation.
 Otherwise, it reverses orientation
 * The **Hessian Matrix** of a function $f:\mathbb{R^n}\to\mathbb{R}$ whose second order partial derivatives exist, is the square [[Matrix]] $H$ where
   $$
   H_{ij}=\frac{\partial ^2f}{\partial x_i\partial x_j}